Date and Time: 06/16/2021 at 1 pm eastern

 Price: Webinar $295; Webinar + Download $349 (Share the download with your colleagues)

 Audience: HR, benefits, finance, managers and supervisors, IT, CEOs, in-house counsel, etc.

 There are four methods for calculating intermittent leave.
 Each involves the employer choosing one of four alternatives for calculating the 12-month period over which intermittent leave is calculated.
-Employers must use the same 12-month period for all of their employees, and once a specific 12-month period is chosen, it can only be changed after all employees have been notified.
-This is why it is essential that employers understand how each of the four methods is calculated and the pros and cons of each, including the administrative burdens.
+Employers must use the same 12-month period for all their employees, and once a specific 12-month period is chosen, it can only be changed after all employees have been notified.
+Therefore, it is essential that employers understand how each of the four methods is calculated and the pros and cons of each, including the administrative burdens.
 There are also other FMLA related areas where employers can work to control employee abuse.

-Dr. Jim Castagnera, an attorney and employment law expert, will discuss each of the four methods for calculating intermittent leave along with strategies for controlling other types of FMLA abuse.
+Dr Jim Castagnera, an attorney and employment law expert, will discuss each of the four methods for calculating intermittent leave along with strategies for controlling other types of FMLA abuse.
 He will also review best practices, potential modifications to employee policies and case law and agency guidance relating to intermittent leave and FMLA abuse.

 During this important webinar Dr. Castagnera will be discussing:

 - The pros and cons of each of the four methods for calculating intermittent leave and how to calculate each method

 - Choosing the right 12-month period to use for calculating intermittent leave